Semantic Experiences

 Verse by Verse

-In Verse by Verse, you are given the opportunity to compose poetry in collaboration with classic American poets like Walt Whitman, Emily Dickinson, Edgar Allen Poe, and many more.
-These poets will act as your muses, making suggestions of verses as you write a poem.
+In Verse by Verse, you were given the opportunity to compose poetry in collaboration with classic American poets like Walt Whitman, Emily Dickinson, Edgar Allen Poe, and many more.
+These poets would act as your muses, making suggestions of verses as you wrote a poem.

-In this application, there are two models at work.
+In this application, there were two models at work.
 One model, a generative model, was trained on classic poetry in order to learn how to create novel verses in the style of our cadre of poets.
-The other model, which uses the same semantic understanding technology as our other applications, was trained to semantically understand which verses best follow the previously written line of verse.
+The other model, which used the same semantic understanding technology as our other applications, was trained to semantically understand which verses best follow the previously written line of verse.

 Talk to Books